epfl-ada/ada-2021-project-k-beans/README.md

 5. What is the relationship between profanity and sentiment of the quotes?

 ## Additional datasets
-1. To obtain attributes of the speakers we will use the `speaker_attributes.parquet` dataset prepared by the teaching staff.
+To obtain attributes of the speakers we will use the `speaker_attributes.parquet` dataset prepared by the teaching staff.
+The speaker attributes were obtained from [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page).

 ## Methods

 ### Data processing
 Due to size of the data, it is not possible to load it entirely in memory, which is why we will mostly use [PySpark](http://spark.apache.org/docs/latest/api/python/) for data processing.
 The aggregated results that we obtain with spark will then be converted to Pandas dataframe so that they can be visualized.
 ### Identifying quotes with profanity